kbparagua/js-crash-course/02_closures.md

 ## Nested Environments

-Here's an illustration of a nested environment.
-Since the inner environment is enclosed inside the parent environment, it can access all variables in it.
+When a function is declared inside another function, the inner function will store a reference to the environemnt of the containing function.

 ```js
 function foo(x){